nurudeen196/CyberSecurity-Portfolio/README.md

 ## 🎯 Career Goals

 - Achieve SOC Tier 1 Analyst role by 2025
-- Transition into Red Team or Penetration Testing track by 2026
+- Transition into Red Team or Penetration Testing track by 2027 INSHALLAH